munaimpro/lite-toast/readme.md

-Sure, Munaim!
-Here's a professional and polished `README.md` content tailored for your GitHub repository named `MyToast`:

----

-# 🔔 MyToast – Lightweight & Elegant JavaScript Toast Notifications
+# 🔔 LiteToast – Lightweight & Elegant JavaScript Toast Notifications

-**MyToast** is a minimal, flexible, and stylish vanilla JavaScript toast notification library built with zero dependencies.
+**LiteToast** is a minimal, flexible, and stylish vanilla JavaScript toast notification library built with zero dependencies.
 It's perfect for developers who want a plug-and-play toast system in any web project, whether personal or professional.

 ## 🚀 Features